 Solar power your lights

 Consider the more sustainable option of solar power when it comes to lighting up your holiday season.
-LED Christmas lights, whether they’re on your tree or around your house, are energy-efficient, long-lasting and just as radiant as traditional options.
+LED Christmas lights, whether on your tree or around your house, are energy-efficient, long-lasting, and just as radiant as traditional options.

 Avoid plastic decorations

 Instead, opt for a more personal touch by making your own festive décor or upcycling old materials, giving your decorations a unique and heartfelt feel.
-Otherwise, you could swap out plastic for paper or fabric decorations, which can be reused year after year, or recycled if you decide.
+Otherwise, you could swap out plastic for paper or fabric decorations, which can be reused yearly or recycled if you decide.

-Just try to avoid glitter-speckled decorations, wrapping paper and cards.
+Just try to avoid glitter-speckled decorations, wrapping paper, and cards.
 Glitter is a significant source of microplastic in the environment and it will make items unrecyclable.
-Decorations, wrapping paper and gifts cards also shouldn’t contain any batteries.
+Decorations, wrapping paper, and gift cards also shouldn’t contain any batteries.

 Christmas crackers are also not recyclable, so be mindful of their environmental impact.
 Lastly, let's not forget about balloons, especially those filled with helium, which can travel long distances and end up in waterways.
 In fact, the outdoor release of lighter-than-air balloons was banned in Queensland as of 1 September 2023.
 Fortunately, there are plenty of sustainable balloon alternatives.

-Making these thoughtful choices will transform your Christmas celebrations into a more sustainable experience.
+These small, thoughtful changes will transform your Christmas celebrations into a more sustainable experience.

 Use a living Christmas tree